 - Provides crisis intervention, advocacy and support to clients.
 Assist clients in identifying immediate needs, reviewing options and setting goals; make referral as necessary.

 - Receives and responds to all calls to the agency and 800-Victims of Crime Helpline from victims in crisis, police and medical personnel, and others.
 Provide information on services provided, determine appropriateness for shelter residency and make referrals as necessary.

-- Represent agency at various local housing provider meetings and other meetings as required.
+- Represents the agency at various local housing provider meetings and other meetings as required.

-- A high level of organizational skills to engage diverse functions.
+- A high level of organizational skills to engage in diverse functions.